 In 1987, the Ninth Circuit announced the opposing view in Smith v.
 City of Fontana, allowing children to claim violations of their right to family integrity arising from conduct that incidentally impacts their relationship with their parents.
-There, Rufus A. Smith, an unarmed Black man, was killed by excessive police force during his arrest.
-While attempting to comply with police orders, he was placed in a chokehold, dragged, kneed in the groin, struck in the face, and finally, fatally shot.
+130 There, Rufus A. Smith, an unarmed Black man, was killed by excessive police force during his arrest.
+131 While attempting to comply with police orders, he was placed in a chokehold, dragged, kneed in the groin, struck in the face, and finally, fatally shot.
+132

 Mr. Smith's children subsequently brought § 1983 claims against the officers for violating their personal substantive due process rights.
-Specifically, they alleged violations of their "rights not to be deprived of the life of their father and not to be deprived of his love, comfort, and support."
+Specifically, they alleged violations of their "rights not to be deprived of the life of their father and not to be deprived of his love, comfort, and support.
 The court found these claims valid and concluded that the same allegation of excessive force giving rise to their father's substantive due process claim based on his loss of life also gave the children a substantive due process claim based on their loss of his companionship.
 The court did not require any showing of culpability or intent to harm the family relationship.
+Showing of culpability or intent to harm the family relationship.